 Support coordinators are responsible for coordinating the different supports for people living with disability.

 They are independent and can help with implementing a participant's National Disability Insurance Scheme (NDIS) plan, for example because their plan is more complex and they require additional support or because they need help understanding what is involved in the planning and management of supports.

 This may include helping participants understand their plan, explaining the NDIS processes, identifying service options, and managing their allocated individual budget.

 Support coordination can also include things like addressing service or support delivery issues.

-Case managers are primarily responsible for assisting and supporting people and patients with disabilities and making sure they get the most out of the services they access.
+Case managers are primarily responsible for assisting and supporting people and patients with disabilities by making sure they get the most out of the services they access.

-Case managers provide case management across a number of areas including health care, education and welfare and can either work as a part of a service provider or in some cases independently.
+Case managers provide case management across a number of areas including health care, education and welfare and can either work through a service provider or in some cases independently.

 For example, a case manager working in health care will work very closely with health providers, such as general practitioners, psychiatrists, psychologists and other specialists.